 The goal of a non-compete agreement in Louisiana is to prevent vital business secrets and confidential information from being exposed in a way that could hurt the company.

-Is a Non-Compete Legally Enforceable in Louisiana?
+Legally Enforceable in Louisiana?

 In addition, information about training protocols and management techniques can also be deemed confidential.
-If an employer decides to do so, he or she can protect this information from being shared using Louisiana non-compete agreements.
+If an employer decides to do so, they can protect this information from being shared using Louisiana non-compete agreements.

 Reasonable Use and Exemptions

-In Louisiana, there are no laws that specify a geographic limit to the non-compete agreement; however, Louisiana statutes indicate that a geographic limitation has to be specified.
-If there is no geographic limitation in the non-compete agreement has no geographic limitation.
+In Louisiana, no laws specify a geographic limit to the non-compete agreement; however, Louisiana statutes indicate that a geographic limitation has to be specified.
+A judge could toss it out if the non-compete agreement has no geographic limitation.